 Benchmark is optimized for direct connection to power headphone DAC or powered speakers.
 This is not something to take for granted.

 Much effort was put into optimizing the gain stage of the balanced outputs and the state-of-the-art volume control attenuation.
 It is seen as the very best portable DAC.

 - It can be pretty complicated.

 4. Chord Electronics Hugo 2

 The Chord Hugo 2 is among the best headphone amps.
 The Chord Hugo 2 is a portable, high-end DAC chip that can handle aptX Bluetooth and seven-hour battery life.
 It delivers incredible sound.

 It can handle significant sample rates and bit depths (up to 32-bit 768kHz), as well as full DSD functionality up to DSD512.

-The portable headphone amp has enough power to run even the most demanding headphones.
+The portable headphone amplifier has enough power to run even the most demanding headphones.
 Although the Mojo is slightly more expensive, it’s still a popular choice among audiophiles.
-These headphone amplifiers are a favorite of our top-end DAC.
+These amplifiers are a favorite of our top-end DAC.

 These portable DACs are not the best sounding on the list.
 That would be the RME ADI-2 DAC.
 It is not the best portable DAC like the AudioQuest DragonFly Cobalt.

 It does so much that it’s hard to find anything better.
 Chord makes several great DACs, such as the Dave and the Qutest, but the Hugo 2 is our top pick for DACs.
 It is still the Best portable DAC for you.